Start Upright

 Overview

 START UPRIGHT is a registered charity (Charity Number 1130608) established via Trust Deed on 5 September 2007, operating in North London with an annual income of approximately £2.6 million.
-The charity serves as a resource organization for young people up to age 30 living in London, providing lecture courses, life skills training, and educational and welfare grants to both individuals and organizations within the community.
+The charity serves as a resource organisation for young people up to age 30 living in London, providing lecture courses, life skills training, and educational and welfare grants to both individuals and organisations within the community.
 Based in the Stamford Hill area of North London—home to a significant Orthodox Jewish community—START UPRIGHT operates within a specific religious and cultural context.
-The organization operates with 3 unpaid trustees and allocates nearly all its expenditure (£2.58 million in 2024-2025) to direct charitable activities.
+The organisation operates with 3 unpaid trustees and allocates nearly all its expenditure (£2.58 million) to direct charitable activities.
 The charity raises funding from donations and legacies to support its mission of developing skills and capacities to help young people participate in society as independent, mature, and responsible individuals.

 Funding Priorities